centerpointcomputers/Infrastructure-docs/Recent-Changes-and-Updates.md

 - Exported all People records to CSV format, uploaded to Google Sheets to evaluate the layout.
 - Exported 311 records from Roll Call to tab delimited text file.
 - Created Google Sheets workbook to begin working on a data migration routine to merge Planning Center People database with Roll Call data.
-## Currently working on...

-- Updating Workflow to match Custom fields in Gospel Growth
-- Format Google Worksheet to include Household key field prior to import to Planning Center People.
-- Merge Roll Call people list with with Planning Center People app.
-- Export all people from PCP as a precautionary backup.
-- Exploring Workflows and figuring out how they tie into the daily routine at NVC.